soltheaeon/mlops/docs/setup.md

     - User Experience constraints: To whom is the product made available?
 How does this relate to privacy concerns?
 How personalized does the solution need to be?
     - Technical constraints: What data is available?
 How much time is granted for development?
 How performant should the system be?
 How interpretable must the predictions be?
 What prediction latency can be tolerated?

+**A little interlude**: All ideas and illustrations in the following four sections are recreated from Lecture 5 of the UC Berkeley Spring 2021 course '*Full Stack Deep Learning*' (Karayev, Tobin, and Abdeel, 2021: [fullstackdeeplearning.com](https://fullstackdeeplearning.com/spring2021/lecture-5/)).

 ### The Machine Learning lifecycle

 Developing Machine Learning solutions is not a linear process.
 Nevertheless, a number of sub-processes can be identified that come with their own challenges.
 The sequence suggested here can be broken by falling back to previous steps.